craftercms/docs/source/reference/modules/studio/security.rst

 ^^^^^^^^^^^^^
 Role Mappings
 ^^^^^^^^^^^^^
-Users only see the items that they have been granted access to based on the permissions granted to the Role they have been assigned to.
-The role mappings configuration file defines the mapping between the group that the user belongs to and the studio authoring role.
+Users are allowed to perform actions on the items that they have been granted access to based on the permissions granted to the role they have been assigned to.
+Note that all users are given read permission to the entire project/site regardless of the role that they are assigned.

+The role mappings configuration file defines a list of roles available in the project/site and the mapping between the group that the user belongs to and Studio authoring roles.
+Note that each group may be mapped to multiple roles.

 To modify the role mappings, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **Role Mappings** from the list.

 .. image:: /_static/images/site-admin/config-open-role-mappings.webp
     :alt: Configurations - Open Role Mappings
     :width: 40%
     :align: center

+To configure the role mappings for groups created in CrafterCMS that need global permissions see :ref:`global-role-mappings-config`

 """"""
 Sample